 - Potential for future growth and career advancement

 - Individual plans for incorporating the fellowship experience into specific career goals

 The review committee will select finalists from the applicants and interview them in-person.
-Interviews will take place in Chicago, IL in March 2018.
+Interviews will take place in Chicago, IL in March/April 2021.
 Applicants who are selected for interviews will receive details about the remainder of the process upon invitation.